3liz/py-qgis-wps/README.md

 ### EXPIRE extension

-Specify the expiration time for stored results: after EXPIRE seconds after end of the wps process, all results will be flushed from disks and local cache.
-Trying to requests the results again will return a 404 HTTP  error.
+Specify the expiration time for stored results: after EXPIRE seconds after the end of the wps process, all results will be flushed from disks and local cache.
+Trying to request the results again will return a 404 HTTP  error.

 Set the the `EXPIRE=<seconds>` in  GET requests.